 Ragi water/ Sattu water

 Ragi comes under cereal.
-It’s a type of millet gives ample energy and micronutrient.
+It’s a type of millet that gives ample energy and micronutrient.
 However, sattu is roasted Bengal gram flour which comes under pulses.
-Sattu is a good source of protein, fiber, and micronutrient.
+Sattu is a good source of protein, fiber, and micronutrients.

-Both are good choice for patients under chemotherapy.
+Both are a good choice for patients under chemotherapy.

 Semi-solid foods idea for cancer patients during chemotherapy